All Projects

 The first course of action was to build a mount for the camera.
 For this, we developed a laser cut piece to secure the Raspberry Pi down and the PiCamera into a fixed position.

-From there we took many of photos of each of the objects at different orientations and lightings with the PiCam to upload to the teachable machine.
-After training the model, we exported it as a TensorFlow OpenCV Keras model which we could work with.
+From there we collected data of the different objects with the PiCam to train the model and took the TensorFlow OpenCV Keras model to work with.

 Programming the actual motion in ROS involved spinning with a RotateAngle action and a driving with a Command Velocity topic.
 We also decided to use the IR sensors built into the robot for simplicity to detect distance.